 Subd.
-2. Hearings in the district court on all appeals taken under subdivision 1 shall be privileged and take precedence over all matters, except matters of the same character.
-The jurisdiction of the court shall be exclusive and its judgement and decree shall be final except that the same shall be subject to review on appeal to the supreme court.
+2. Hearings; review.
+Hearings in the district court on all appeals taken under subdivision 1 shall be privileged and take precedence over all matters, except matters of the same character.
+The jurisdiction of the court shall be exclusive and its judgment and decree shall be final except that the same shall be subject to review on appeal as in other civil cases.